The Transalpine Adventure Part 2 – Mountain-Biking from Passo Stelvio to Lago di Garda

 The Sixth Day

 After sleeping well in the Tibet-House at almost 3000 meters of elevation and a good breakfast, we set out for our next adventure.
 We had set our alarms extra early, and for a particular reason.
 If you want to ride the "Goldseweeg – Trail" that we planned on using, you need to enter the trail before 09:00 am.
 This is a straightforward solution to the problem of hikers and bikers sharing the same path.
-And it was especially necessary for this one, as the Goldseeweg is immensely popular among both bikers and hikers.
-So this simple separation through different time slots works well as a solution to resolve the conflict between those two factions.
+And it was vital for this one, as the Goldseeweg is immensely popular among bikers and hikers.
+So this simple separation through different time slots works well to resolve the conflict between those two factions.

 Now there was one thing about the trail you should know.
 The whole thing is actually completely counter to our general direction.
 In fact, descending the follow-up trails after the Goldseeweg would lead us into Prad am Stilfser Joch, where we had started the whole ascent just the day prior.
 We had planned for this.
 Because we did not want to miss this awesome trail, we had the brilliant idea to cycle back up the Stelvio a second time and spent another night at the top.
 But after cycling up the mountain just the day prior and with five days of heavy climbing already in our legs, we realised that it would be impossible for us to ascent the Stelvio a second time.
 Especially if we wanted to walk away still strong enough to complete the rest of our tour.
 So the evening prior we had ordered a bike taxi to drive us up the mountain to our hotel.
 These bike-taxis are surprisingly affordable (We paid 30 € per person, it would be cheaper if you are more than two), and are best pre-ordered the day prior.